lizmat/raku-all-modules/LLFourn/p6-DispatchMap/README.md

 say $map.namespaces; #-> foo, bar
 ```

 Gets the all the namespaces in the DispatchMap.

-Won't work until
-`.compose` has been called.
+**note** this method won't dispatch properly until `.compose` has been called

 ### keys(Str:D $ns)